-The PPC Formula is a quick way to calculate the performance of your campaigns.
-However, here are the few frequently used PPC Formulas I have shared which are easy to remember and understand the logic.
-It would definitely be going to help you in calculating your performance of Google Ads with CPC Formula, CPA Formula, CTR Formula, CPM Formula, ROI Formula, ROAS Formula & many more.
+We have share below a few frequently used PPC Formulas which are easy to remember and understand the logic.
+It would definitely be going to help you in calculating your performance of Google Ads or cracking the interview by knowing the right CPC Formula, CPA Formula, CTR Formula, CPM Formula, ROI Formula, ROAS Formula & many more.

 So let’s move towards learning the all frequently used PPC Formula of Google Ads Campaigns or PPC Campaigns using Google Ads Formulas: –

-Top 13 Most used Google AdWords PPC Formula
+Top 15 Most used Google AdWords PPC Formula

 1. CPC Formula / Cost Per Click Formula